 Analysis of "Fog" by Carl Sandburg

-Carl Sandburg and Fog
+Carl Sandburg And A Summary of Fog

 "Fog" is probably Carl Sandburg's best-known poem and has been a popular choice for study since it was first published in Chicago Poems in 1916.

-Sandburg was inspired to write it one day whilst out walking near Chicago's Grant Park.
+Sandburg was inspired to write it one day out walking near Chicago's Grant Park.
 He had with him a book of Japanese haiku, the short 17-syllable poems that capture essences of the natural world.

 He was on his way to meet someone and had some spare time, so he wrote "Fog" and developed what is essentially a haiku into something more.